-He has been a non-executive member of OTP Bank's Board of Directors since 1992.
-He has been a member of OTP Bank's Remuneration Committee since 2009, and he was the chairman of the Nomination Committee between 2014 and 2020.
+He was a non-executive member of OTP Bank's Board of Directors from 1992.
+He was a member of OTP Bank's Remuneration Committee from 2009, and he was the chairman of the Nomination Committee between 2014 and 2020.

-Tamás György Erdei Deputy Chairman of the Board of Directors BSc Business Administration
+Tamás György Erdei Deputy Chairman of the BoD BSc Business Administration

-Mr. Tamás György Erdei graduated in 1978 with a degree from the College of Finance and Accounting.
+He graduated in 1978 with a degree from the College of Finance and Accounting.
 He began his professional career at OTP, in a variety of administrative roles (his last position was branch manager), before going on to work at the Ministry of Finance in the area of bank supervision.

-Since 1983 he has been employed by the Hungarian Foreign Trade Bank (today MKB), where he gradually worked his way up through the ranks.
-In 1985 he became managing director, in 1990 he was appointed deputy CEO, then in 1994 he was made CEO, and from 1997 until the end of March 2012 he was chairman and CEO.
+From 1983 he was employed by the Hungarian Foreign Trade Bank (today MKB), where he gradually worked his way up through the ranks.
+In 1985 he became managing director, in 1990 he was appointed Deputy CEO, then in 1994 he became CEO, and from 1997 until the end of March 2012 he was Chairman & CEO.